yunkiyau/stationary-human-presence-detection/README.md

 4. StandardScaler
 5. Optional PCA (e.g., 95% variance retained)
 6. Train Isolation Forest
    - Fully unsupervised
-   - Train on negative (non-human) samples only
+   - The model used in the report was trained on negative (non-human) samples only

 Outputs: